-The Gelatin Market is expected to grow from US$5.719 billion in 2025 to US$7.730 billion in 2030, at a CAGR of 6.21%.
+The Gelatin Market will increase from USD 6.1 billion in 2026 to USD 8.2 billion in 2031, at a 6.1% CAGR.

 The global Gelatin Market is a mature, specialized segment of the hydrocolloids industry, fundamentally defined by its dual reliance on the animal by-product supply chain and the highly regulated Pharmaceutical and Food sectors.
 Gelatin, a naturally derived protein, functions as a versatile gelling agent, stabilizer, and thickener, with demand directly tied to its specific functional properties—such as Bloom strength, viscosity, and thermal reversibility—that are often irreplaceable in softgel capsules and certain confectionery products.
 Current market dynamics reveal a strategic tension: while demand from the high-value pharmaceutical sector remains robust and inelastic, the broader food and nutraceutical segments are increasingly fractured by the competitive encroachment of plant-based substitutes.
 Consequently, major producers are aggressively investing in product innovation to create specialty gelatins with enhanced technical performance and controlled purity levels, explicitly to reinforce gelatin’s essential role in critical, high-barrier applications.